medyahan/ArtBookApp/README.md

 - **Core Data**: Persistent storage and efficient data management.
 - **Gesture Recognizers**: Enable touch-based interaction.
 - **Image Picker**: Allows users to select images from the gallery.
+- **Search and Filter**: Advanced tools for finding and organizing content.
 - **Error Handling and Notifications**: Form validation and user-friendly alerts.

 ---

 ## How It Works
-1. **Add Artwork**:
+1. **Add New Artwork**:
-   - Tap the `+` button to add a new artwork.
+   - Click the `+` button on the home screen.
-   - Fill in the artwork details and choose an image from the gallery.
+   - Fill in the artwork's details and upload an image.
-   - Save the data to store it permanently.
+   - Save to add it to your collection.

-2. **Manage Artworks**:
+2. **Search Artworks**:
-   - View saved artworks in a list format.
+   - Use the search bar on the home screen to find artworks by name.

+3. **Sort Artworks**:
+   - Tap the `Sort` button and select your desired sorting option.

+4. **Edit Artworks**:
-   - Tap on an artwork to see details or edit the information.
+   - Tap on an artwork from the list to view and edit its details.

-3. **Delete Artwork**:
+5. **Delete Artworks**:
-   - Swipe an artwork entry to delete it from the list.
+   - Swipe left on an artwork in the list and press delete.

 ---

 ## Installation